- Female lions have an average lifespan of about 15-16 years in the wild, while males typically live 8-10 years.

 Zenda: The Second Oldest Lion Who Ever Lived

-In second place is Zenda, living to be 25 years old in captivity before her death.
+In second place is Zenda, who lived to 25 years old in captivity before her death.
 She lived at the Philadelphia Zoo in the United States, featured as their African lion.
 This long life is much higher than that of other African lions since their average lifespan is about 10-14 years in the wild and about 20 years in captivity.

 Zenda passed away in captivity in the Philadelphia Zoo on December 29th, 2016.
 Her longtime caretaker for the 24 years prior – Kay Buffamonte – said that Zenda was the calming peacemaker of her pride.
 At the time, she was fairly healthy, consuming 10 pounds of steak on the Monday before her death.

 Ram: The Oldest Lion Who Lived in the Wild

 Though it is difficult to track every known lion in the wild, a lion named Ram seemingly the oldest lion to survive in the wild, passed away at 16 years of age.
 He resided in the tourism zone of the Gir sanctuary where he had lived since 2009.

 Though most lions do not maintain their power over territory for more than three years in the wild, Ram and his brother Shyam managed to maintain their power for almost seven years.
 The death of Ram made guards nervous that the cubs under the rule of these big cats would be threatened by other male lions who sought to rule the area.